WangFeng18/Segment-Anything-in-NeRF/README.md

 > - An extension of Segment Anything for incorporating language prompts by combining ClipSeg with SAM.
 The inference of ClipSeg features is fast, taking only 0.04s per image and causing negligible overhead.
 > - An implementation of combining Segment Anything with NeRF, allowing for locking 3D objects for different views and segmentation in 3D by language and point prompts.
 > - An implementation of distilling SAM and ClipSeg features into 3D fields.
 In this pipeline, the image encoders of SAM and ClipSeg are replaced by a volumetric rendering process, significantly reducing the time of image encoding.
-The acceleration mainly comes from the much lower rendering resolutions, we believe the image encoder will give much acceleration and better results through reducing the input image size.
+The acceleration mainly comes from the much lower rendering resolutions, we believe the image encoder will give more acceleration and better results through reducing the input image size.
 We use a patch-based rendering and aggregate neighboring features to make up for the loss of inner-interactions of patches, improving the mask qualities.
-> - A viewer for visualizing trained SAM-NeRF.
+> - A viewer for visualizing the trained SAM-NeRF.
 This viewer allows users to lock onto a certain 3D object via clicking or providing text prompt.
 For language prompts, the viewer can also search objects by text and provide a heatmap indicating pixel-level relevance.

 ## Install